dattatele/full-stack-django-kit/README.rst

 ----------------------------
 Vagrant Network Requirements
 ----------------------------
 I am using Vagrants multiple machine for this application.
-However, Batman isn't using the MySQL db yet.
-This will be added in future.

 * web - 8443, 8080
 * ci - 8153